 So how do you go from only knowing what you don’t want to then finding that as-yet-undefined dream job?
 From those of us who’ve been where you are now, a few collective bits of wisdom and advice:

 These tips barely scratch the surface, but are a beginning.
 Use this advice to start a conversation.
-Heck, email me – or any of the COMPASS staff whose work interests you.
-And, in the meantime, here’s a round-up of some the best links for when you need a funny, poignant, or pointed nudge in the right direction.
+And here’s a round-up of some the best links for when you need a funny, poignant, or pointed nudge in the right direction.